Everything You Need To Know About Ostomy Surgery Recovery

 Adjusting to an Ostomy Pouch

 Of course, the biggest change in your life post-surgery will be adjusting to an ostomy pouch.
-You’ll need to adapt to always having it there and learn how to change it.
+You’ll need to adapt to always having it there, learn how to change it, and try different products to find what suits you best, such as a drainable pouch vs disposable pouch.
 Fortunately, after the operation, you’ll have a nurse who will teach you how to change your pouch and clean your stoma.

 They will also cover all the ostomy care products you need to properly care for your stoma.
 It might seem a little weird at first, but it won’t take much time at all for this to become a normal part of your life.